kyma-project/btp-manager/docs/user/tutorials/04-30-install-secret.md

    > [!WARNING]
    > The Secret already contains the required label: `app.kubernetes.io/managed-by: kcp-kyma-environment-broker`.
 Without this label, the Secret is not visible to BTP Manager.

-2. To check the BtpOperator custom resource (CR) status, run the following command:
+2. To check the BtpOperator custom resource (CR) status, run:

    ```sh
    kubectl get btpoperators btpoperator